-As noted previously (page 98), making numerous manual movements is easier done using the Printrun host software.
+As noted previously (page 96), making numerous manual movements is easier done using the Printrun host software.
 However, you can make manual movements with the GLCD.
 Navigate to Prepare -> Move Axis.
-You will select the length of the movement and then which axis to move.
-Note; that only 1-mm and 0.1-mm movements are allowed for the Z axis and extruder.
+You will then select the length of the movement and then the axis to move.
+Note, that only 1mm and 0.1mm movements are allowed for the Z axis and extruder.

-When at the move screen; turn the selection knob clockwise to move the axis in millimeters in the positive direction and counter-clockwise for the negative direction.
+When at the move screen turn the selection knob clockwise to move the axis in millimeters in the positive direction and counter-clockwise for the negative direction.
 Push the selection knob to complete the manual move.